-Fortis College reserves the right to close the College during weather or other emergencies.
-Notice of closures may be broadcast on the radio or TV station, posted on the Student Bulletin Board and/or portal, or a recorded phone announcement of closure or delayed opening will be available to students by calling the College telephone number.
+The college reserves the right to close the college during weather or other emergencies.
+Notice of closures may be broadcast on the radio or TV station, posted on the Ignite app, social media and/or student portal, or a recorded phone announcement of closure or delayed opening will be available to students by calling the college 's telephone number.

-In the event that the College must cancel classes due to emergencies, the College will determine the date and time of any required make-up for courses and inform the students as soon as possible.
+In the event that the college must cancel classes due to emergencies, the college will determine the date and time of any required make-up for courses and inform the students as soon as possible.
 Make-up days will be posted on the student portal and/or Student Board.